Case Name: Brown County Taxpayers Association v. Brown County

 Brown County created a new sales tax to go into effect on January 1, 2018, but is not using that revenue to lower people’s property taxes.
 Instead, the County is using it to pay for a slew of new projects, including museum exhibits, an expo hall, and a new research center.

 On behalf of the Brown County Taxpayers Association and a local taxpayer, we sued to challenge the sales tax.
 The court dismissed the case for failure to serve a notice of claim on the County before suing, despite our argument that notices aren’t necessary when seeking a temporary injunction to immediately halt illegal government activity.
 We filed a new notice of claim and the case has been refiled.
-Briefing is completed and a hearing is scheduled for August 29, 2019.
+A hearing was held on August 29, 2019, and we are awaiting a ruling from the judge.

 Support Our Mission & Champion Liberty